dinhvle/dinhvle.github.io/_posts/2016-09-19-find-the-parity-outlier.md

 title: Find the parity outlier
 ---

-To practice and sharpen my Javascript skill, I've been trying to do challenges at [Codewars](https://www.codewars.com){:target="_blank"} whenever I have time.
+To practice and sharpen my Javascript skill, I've been trying to do challenges at [Codewars](https://www.codewars.com){:target="_blank" rel="noopener"} whenever I have time.
 Here is a challenge I've done recently, and how I solved it.

 #### Challenge